 - Emergency surgery

-- Medical imaging (X-rays, MRIs, and other forms)
+- Medical imaging, including X-rays, MRIs, and more

 - Non-emergency surgery